 The free shuttle also doesn’t operate in December, January, and February, so you’ll have to rely on having a car for getting around the park—but you could enjoy the Zion Canyon Scenic Drive this way, which is usually closed to private vehicles from March to November when the park shuttle is operating.

 While Zion National Park is one of the smaller national parks in the United States, it’s a must-visit destination for anyone who is in Utah or nearby.
 It’s the perfect playground for adventurers, with hiking trails to rock climbing, mountain biking, and bouldering.
 And of course, for those who like to kick back and relax, there is the Emerald Pools, where you can sit and marvel at the glistening water.

 There are plenty of places to stay in and around Zion National Park, depending on what you’re looking to do while you’re there.
 Some spots are ideal for those who are ready to rough it, but some are far more luxurious – it’s all up to you.
-Here are some of our picks:
+Here are some of our picks for your vacation accommodation:

 - Luxury ($$$) – Springhill Suites by Marriott: located in Springdale, which is the most populated place to stay outside the park, known as the gateway to Zion National Park.
 Rooms have an urban feel and there are views of the park from the bedroom windows.
 (If arriving at the East Zion Entrance, we recommend Zion Mountain Ranch or Zion Ponderosa Ranch Resort)